 SIGN THE COMPLETED QUESTIONNAIRE

 You must sign each questionnaire that you have completed.
-Your signature will attest that you have conducted the interview, recorded the responses correctly and checked the completed questionnaire before handing it in to your supervisor.
+Your signature will attest that you have conducted the interview, recorded the responses correctly and checked the completed questionnaire before uploading.

 COMPLETE THE INTERVIEWER'S CONTROL FORM